richpoirier/simon-mobile/docs/MIGRATION_REALTIME_BETA_TO_GA.md

 - ✅ WebRTC setup flow stays the same
 - ✅ Audio is still handled via WebRTC tracks (not events)
 - ✅ DataChannel usage unchanged

+**Critical Discovery:**
+- ❌ `audio.output.format` must NOT be included despite appearing logical - it causes connection failures
+- ✅ Only `audio.output.voice` should be specified for output configuration

 **Security:**
 - We use standard API key directly (not ephemeral) because this is a mobile app with user's own key